GetDutchie/brick/packages/brick_offline_first/README.md

 }
 ```

+:warning: `.fromJson` always expects a single, unnamed parameter and a type for that parameter.
+Multiple parameters and not declaring a type are both unsupported.

 ## OfflineFirstSerdes

 When `fromJson` and `toJson` are too heavy handed, provider-specific factories or provider-specific functions can be used via `OfflineFirstSerdes`.
 Instead of `toJson`, specify the provider (such as `toRest`).
 Instead of `fromJson`, specify the provider (such as `fromRest`).